storybookjs/react-native/docs/src/pages/configurations/typescript-config/index.md

 yarn add -D jest "@types/jest" ts-jest #testing
 ```

+We have no opinion on whether you use `awesome-typescript-loader` or `ts-loader`, just configure either accordingly.
+You can even use `babel-loader` with a `ts-loader` configuration.

 ## Setting up Typescript to work with Storybook

-We first have to use the [custom Webpack config in full control mode, extending default configs](https://storybook.js.org/configurations/custom-webpack-config/#full-control-mode--default):
+We first have to use the [custom Webpack config in full control mode, extending default configs](/configurations/custom-webpack-config/#full-control-mode--default):

 ```js
 // load the default config generator.